GRID VIEW LIST VIEW

 In the Shadow of Crows

-Pre-order.
-Crows Pub Date, June 1.
-Free shipping in North America Connected via the fictional town of St Anne’s, a community along Nova Scotia’s western shore, each story takes its title from the children’s rhyme Counting Crows.
-One for sorrow, two for joy, three for a message, four for a boy, five for silver, six… Read more »
+JUNE 2024.
+A 2024 Seaboard Review Book Pick.
+Connected via the fictional town of St Anne’s, a community along Nova Scotia’s western shore, each story takes its title from the children’s rhyme Counting Crows.
+One for sorrow, two for joy, three for a message, four for a boy, five for silver, six for gold, seven… Read more »

 Full Fadom Five

+APRIL 2023.
 Questions surrounding his parents’ deaths have haunted Noah Lamarck for almost thirty years.
 Now he copes with a grandfather suffering from dementia and an overwhelmed grandmother, the two people who raised him in Cape Breton.
 Money is tight and problems multiply.
-After relocating to Toronto to help his estranged wife care for their son, Noah… Read more »
+After relocating to Toronto to help his estranged wife care for their… Read more »

 Shaf and the Remington